easierdata/web3-geo-dashboard/README.md

 ## Pre-commit Hooks
-When running `npm install` the `prepare` script runs to install husky pre-commit hooks.
+When running `npm install` the `prepare` script runs to install husky pre-commit hooks into `./husky/pre-commit`.
 Currently the hook automatically formats the code using prettier, then checks the code for linting issues.
 If there is a linting issue, it doesn't try to fix it.
 Instead, the commit fails with an error message.

 If you want to make sure the pre-commit hooks are working, do the following
 1. Stage some badly linted/formatted code